danielcrumpler/danielcrumpler/README.md

 🏫 I am currently receiving a Bachlor's of Computer Science at the University of West Georgia.

-🏗️ I am the owner of [Crab Pool](https://crabpool.us) and a co-owner of Psychotic Studios, LLC.
+🏗️ I am the owner of [Crab Pool, LLC](https://crabpool.us) and a co-owner of Psychotic Studios, LLC.

 🏢 I work as a Robotic Process Automation Intern at Southwire Company.